-Dr. Grote is an endodontist – dentists who specialize in saving teeth by performing root canal treatment.
+Drs.
+Grote and Arif are endodontists – dentists who specialize in saving teeth by performing root canal treatment.
 Your family dentist is referring you to an endodontist because of his or her personal concern that you receive the highest quality care possible.

 A dentist becomes an endodontist by completing two or more years of advanced endodontic training in addition to dental school.
-An endodontists training focuses on root canals and related procedures, and therefore Dr. Grote has had extensive training in managing and relieving tooth pain, diagnosing oral and facial pain, treating traumatic injuries, and performing root canal treatment quickly and comfortably.
+An endodontists training focuses on root canals and related procedures, and therefore Drs.
+Grote and Arif have had extensive training in managing and relieving tooth pain, diagnosing oral and facial pain, treating traumatic injuries, and performing root canal treatment quickly and comfortably.